ElwynVdb/WelcomeBot/README.md

 # LukeWelcomeBot

 A bot made for SWDTeam Discord.
+(Discontinued)
 (It's Locked to SWD)

-You can contribute .
-Ask Josia50

 Issues?
 Please leave the on the issues tab.